icopy-site/awesome-cn/docs/awesome/awesome-dotnet-core.md

 * Stocks
   * [Trady](https://github.com/lppkarl/Trady) - Handy library for computing technical indicators, and it targets to be an automated trading system that provides stock data feeding, indicator computing, strategy building and automatic trading.
 * [System.Linq.Dynamic.Core](https://github.com/StefH/System.Linq.Dynamic.Core) - The .NET Standard (.NET Core) version from the System Linq Dynamic functionality.
-* [UnitsNet](https://github.com/angularsen/UnitsNet) - Units.NET gives you all the common units of measurement and the conversions between them.
 * Validation
   * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - Small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
   * [FormHelper](https://github.com/SinanBozkus/FormHelper) - Form & Validation Helper for ASP.NET Core.
 Form Helper helps you to create ajax forms and validations without writing any javascript code.
 (Compatible with Fluent Validation).